 Reporting for Grantmakers: Charts vs. Lists to Make Sense of Your Data

-As a grantmaker in a digital world, gathering data seems to be the easy part.
+Gathering data in a digital world is the easy part of grant management.
 You have data on your grantees flowing into your grant management system (GMS) through applications and their updates.
 Newsletters with industry trends hit your inbox almost every day.
 Your own historical data on grants awarded accumulates with every grant cycle.

 The difficult part is putting all the data points together in a way that you can make decisions based on that information.
 Your grants management system has a variety of ways to visualize the information, but what is the best format for the insight you are looking for?